📌 What is a TikTok brand deal and how do you get one?

-TikTok brand partnerships are paid collaborations where companies pay creators to feature their products or services in content.
+A TikTok brand deal is a paid collaboration where a company pays a creator to feature their product or service in content.
 Unlike the Creator Fund — which pays fractions of a cent per view — a single brand deal can generate hundreds or thousands of dollars from one video.
-Companies are no longer searching for celebrities with millions of random followers; they seek specialised creators with highly targeted, trust-based audiences.
+Brands are no longer searching for celebrities with millions of random followers; they seek specialised creators with highly targeted, trust-based audiences.
 A 20,000-follower account in the right niche can command higher rates than a 500,000-follower general entertainment account.
-This guide covers every type of deal, how to price yourself, how to pitch brands, and what to include in contracts.

-Types of TikTok brand partnership deals
+Types of TikTok Brand Partnership Deals

 Not all brand deals are structured the same way.
 Understanding the different models helps you negotiate from a position of knowledge: